yvoatelep/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG (Three questions addressed.
 Need Linear regression image.

 In this linear regression, we can see that the larger P values occur for the categories of AWD, vehicle weight, and spoiler angle.
-This would indicate that these design factors have the least significant relationship to MPG rating, which is a surprising discovery.The P values for Vehicle lenght, and ground clearance are far lower than than the .05 benchmark, indicating that these factors have signinficant impact on MPG.
+This would indicate that these design factors have the least significant relationship to MPG rating, which is a surprising discovery.The P values for Vehicle length, and ground clearance are far lower than than the .05 benchmark, indicating that these factors have signinficant impact on MPG.
-???Is the slope of the linear model considered to be zero?
-Why or why not?
-Not sure how to answer this???

 The Multiple R-squared value of 0.7149 woould indicate that this regression is an adequate predictor of MPG in the prototypes, but considering the importance of this study, and the surprising nature of the reslults, more investigation is indicated.

 ![This is an image](https://github.com/yvoatelep/MechaCar_Statistical_Analysis/blob/main/Images/Linear%20regression%20for%20deliverable%201.png)